Canucks’ big second period leads to victory over Red Wings

 Baertschi's second goal came on a wrist shot from the top of the slot, then the Canucks added another in the final minute of the period.

 Detroit's Mike Green was unable to control the puck entering the Vancouver zone and ended up knocking it backward to Daniel Sedin, who went the other way on a 2-on-1.
-Sedin passed to Virtanen, whose initial shot was stopped before he put away the rebound.
+Sedin passed to Virtanen, whose initial shot was stopped before he put away the rebound .

+"Howard made a really nice save, but it came right back to me," Virtanen said.
+"It was a lucky bounce for me and a bad one for him.
+It felt good, because I had plenty of shots tonight.
+I should have buried a couple more."

-Sedin's assist on that goal brought his career point total to 990.
+Sedin's assist on that goal brought his career points total to 990.

+Detroit had only one power play, which came in the latter half of the third period.

+"We didn't have the puck early, so when you don't have the puck it's hard to attract penalties," Blashill said.
+"We were late on every forecheck, we turned pucks over, we didn't win any battles in our 'D' zone.
+Whenever we did have the puck it seemed like we threw it away."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.